ut-cs378-vision-2014fall/projects/project_0/README.md

 For this first assignment, if all the unit tests pass, and you have no style errors, you'll receive full credit!
 Points will be deducted from a maximum of 100 for each failing test and for style violations:
 * -20 points per failing test, up to -60 total
-* -5 per 5 lint errors, up to -20 total
+* -1 point per pep8 style violation, up to -20 total